-DUG Geoscience Manager, Sagar Ronghe, is presenting a series of Seismic Reservoir Characterization courses in conjunction with EAGE and HAGI.
-They will be held in September 2017 in KL, Beijing and Malang.
+DUG Geoscience Manager, Sagar Ronghe, is presenting a series of Seismic Reservoir Characterization courses in conjunction with EAGE.
+They will be held in September 2017 in KL, and October 2017 in Beijing and Nanjing.

 Well and seismic data can be integrated to predict lithology and fluid, quantify reservoir properties, identify leads and help risk prospects.
 This course provides an introduction to the concepts and application of quantitative seismic interpretation including statistical rock physics analysis and modelling.